The Morning the Red Rocks Swallow You Whole: A Sedona Story

 Cathedral Rock is one of Sedona's four main vortex sites — places where the earth is said to emit spiraling energy.
 The others are Airport Mesa, Bell Rock, and Boynton Canyon.

-I'm a skeptic by nature.
-Energy vortexes aren't part of my worldview.
-But sitting on that saddle at sunrise, I understood — at least partially — why people believe.
+Skeptics have plenty of company here.
+Energy vortexes don't have to be part of your worldview.
+But sitting on that saddle at sunrise, you start to understand — at least partway — why people believe.

 The juniper trees near the vortex points grow in distinctive twisted patterns.
 Locals call them "twisted trees" and point to them as evidence of spiraling energy.
 A botanist would call it wind exposure and rocky soil.
 Both explanations are probably true.

-What I can say: the combination of altitude, silence, physical exertion from the climb, and the overwhelming visual spectacle of the sunrise created a state of focus and calm that I rarely experience.
-Whether that's "energy" or neuroscience or simple awe, the effect was real.
+What's undeniable: the combination of altitude, silence, physical exertion from the climb, and the overwhelming visual spectacle of sunrise creates a state of focus and calm that's rare in ordinary life.
+Whether you file it under "energy" or neuroscience or simple awe, the effect is real.

 The Rest of the Day

-After descending Cathedral Rock (trickier going down — the smooth rock is slippery), I drove to the Chapel of the Holy Cross.
+After descending Cathedral Rock (trickier going down — the smooth rock turns slippery), drive to the Chapel of the Holy Cross.
 This is the church built directly into a red rock cliff face in 1956, designed by a student of Frank Lloyd Wright.
-Free entry, open 9AM-5PM.
+Free entry, open 9AM–5PM.

 The chapel is small — 50 seats, maybe.
 But the rear wall is a floor-to-ceiling window with the red rocks filling the frame.
 The effect is deliberate and powerful.
 Architecture as spiritual experience.
-I'm not Catholic, but I sat in a pew for 10 minutes and felt something.
+You don't need to be Catholic to sit in a pew for 10 minutes and feel something land.
+It's the same fusion of faith, art, and high-desert light that draws people to Santa Fe, a few hundred miles east in New Mexico.

 Afternoon: Devil's Bridge Trail.
 A 4.2-mile round trip to the largest natural sandstone arch in Sedona.
 The arch is 54 feet across and you can walk across it — carefully, no rails, considerable drop on both sides.
-The Instagram line at the top was 15 minutes long.
-I waited.
-The photo was worth it.
+If that exposure thrills more than it terrifies, Zion's slot canyons are the natural next chapter.
+The Instagram line at the top runs about 15 minutes.
+Wait it out.
+The photo is worth it.

 Evening: a Pink Jeep Tour ($109, 2 hours).
-I'd been dismissive of these — touristy, overpriced, gimmicky.
-I was wrong.
-The Broken Arrow route goes over terrain that would destroy a rental car — steep slickrock ledges, tight gaps between formations, angles that shouldn't be possible in a vehicle.
-The driver was excellent and the access to backcountry views justified the price.
+Easy to write off as touristy, overpriced, gimmicky — and wrong on every count.
+The Broken Arrow route climbs terrain that would destroy a rental car — steep slickrock ledges, tight gaps between formations, angles that shouldn't be possible in a vehicle.
+The drivers are excellent and the backcountry access justifies the price.

 Night — The Sky

 Sedona holds an International Dark Sky designation.
-This means they've actively reduced light pollution to preserve visibility of the night sky.
+That means light pollution has been actively reduced to preserve visibility of the night sky.

-I drove to Airport Mesa overlook after dinner.
-Parked.
-Turned off every light.
-And looked up.
+Drive to the Airport Mesa overlook after dinner.
+Park.
+Turn off every light.
+Look up.

-The Milky Way was a visible band across the sky.
+The Milky Way arcs as a visible band across the sky.
 Not a photograph.
 Not a planetarium.
-The actual Milky Way, visible with my naked eyes.
-I could see the Andromeda Galaxy as a faint smudge.
-I identified Orion, the Pleiades, Jupiter.
+The actual Milky Way, visible with the naked eye.
+You can pick out the Andromeda Galaxy as a faint smudge, and trace Orion, the Pleiades, Jupiter.

-I drove back to my hotel at 10PM, sunburned, trail-dusty, and inexplicably happy.
+Drive back to the hotel at 10PM — sunburned, trail-dusty, and inexplicably happy.

 Sedona doesn't require belief.
 You don't have to buy into vortexes or crystal healing or aura photography to have a transformative experience here.
 The landscape does the work.

 The red rocks are 300 million years old.
-They've been shaped by water, wind, and time into formations that look designed but weren't.
-Standing among them — especially at sunrise, especially alone — creates a feeling that I can only describe as appropriate smallness.
+Water, wind, and time have shaped them into formations that look designed but weren't.
+Standing among them — especially at sunrise, especially alone — creates a feeling best described as appropriate smallness.
 You're a small thing in an old place, and for once, that feels good.

 Practical Notes